-Fire Island seems to have it all: gorgeous beaches, quaint communities, outdoor dining and waterfront hotels, boating, camping and hiking, even an historic lighthouse.
-It’s the perfect vacation destination for families, whether it’s for a quick day trip, a weekend getaway, or an extended stay.
+Fire Island has it all: gorgeous beaches, quaint communities, outdoor dining and waterfront hotels, boating, camping and hiking, and even a historic lighthouse.
+It’s the perfect vacation destination for families, whether for a quick day trip, a weekend getaway, or an extended stay.

 About 31 miles long and 1,300 feet across at its widest point, Fire Island is a skinny sandbar between Babylon and Center Moriches.
 At its western end is Robert Moses State Park; Smith Point County Park is at its easternmost point, and in between lies Fire Island National Seashore.
 Cars are not allowed on Fire Island—only bicycles and little red wagons—which adds to its laid-back vibe.

 With 17 distinct communities, there is always something going on.
 Here are some of our picks for the top things to do while you're there.

 Get our picks for every weekend in your inbox—sign up for our newsletters.

 The Fire Island Lighthouse is Long Island's tallest and visitors can enjoy a guided tour.
 Photo courtesy of the Fire Island